 A Guide to Protecting your Cottage & Boats, and Other Georgian Bay Insurance Issues

 This information provides advice and guidance on insurance issues related to your cottage and boats for Canadian, US or overseas residents, and insurance coverage for associations.
-Rice Insurance provides a 15% discount for members of GBA associations and has provided the details below on what to look out for, and how to work around any underwriting obstacles.
-Since, for Canadian residents, Rice can extend the discount to your home and cars under a bundled policy, the potential savings could exceed your association dues, which includes GBA dues.
+BrokerLink can provide discounts for members of GBA associations and has provided the details below on different products.
+For Canadian residents, BrokerLink offers preferred discounts on your home and car insurance.
+The potential savings could exceed your association dues, which includes GBA dues.

-Insurance can be a very complicated and confusing topic for anyone but when you get into unique situations like ownership of a seasonal property, property in a foreign country, rented properties or properties with multiple owners; you need to work with an expert with experience in each of those areas.
-The GBA has arranged a group insurance plan for its members with Rice Inc. Insurance that has developed options and solutions for the often-unique scenarios that cottage owners may find themselves in when it comes to insurance.
+Insurance can be a very complicated and confusing topic for anyone but when you get into unique situations like ownership of a seasonal property, property in a foreign country, rented properties or properties with multiple owners; you need to work with an insurance expert.
+GBA has partnered with BrokerLink to offer a group insurance program for its members, that provides insurance options and solutions for the often-unique scenarios that cottage owners may find themselves in when it comes to insurance.

 CONTENTS – please click on the item below that you wish to review to go straight to that content: